Ashref-dev/EncryptionApp/README.md

 - JavaScript
 - JavaScript Crypto Functions

-We look forward to your valuable contributions.
+I look forward to your valuable contributions.
 Happy encrypting and decrypting! 🔐🔓